 Sprinkle Oil 1&2 Saturday College Football Scoreboard:All of the In-State ACC Team are Winners!!!(North Carolina, N.C.
-State and Duke do it/Hooker big day for VA Tech)
+State and Duke do it/Hooker big day for VA Tech)/A Look at Locals and Leaders

 College Football Finals on the Saturday afternoon Sprinkle 1&2 scoreboard…Sprinkle #1 at 2918 East Market Street, and Sprinkle #2, 1400 West Gate City Blvd….Tim Rich, at Sprinkle Oil #1, and Chris Rich, at Sprinkle Oil #2…..Wild Final:Oklahoma 53, Texas 45 in Four Overtimes….